Noel6161131110/IHRD-CONCLAVE-AI-EDUCATE/README.md

   - huggingface_hub for using pre trained models.
   - llama-cpp-python for using the python binding for the C++ library for the implementation of the LoRA algorithm.
   - transformers for training and testing the Gen-AI model.
+- Firebase for authentication.
+- Git (Version Control System) which is used to collaborate among teams.
+- Github which global platform for collaboration among teams.

 # Getting Started